 Exhibit Number Description of Document 3.1 (1) Amended and Restated Certificate of Incorporation.
 3.2 (2) Amended and Restated Bylaws.
 4.1 (1) Specimen Common Stock Certificate.
 4.2 (3) Preferred Stock Rights Agreement, dated as of April 28, 2005 between Registrant and Mellon Investor Services LLC, including the Certificate of Designation, the form of Rights Certificate and Summary of Rights attached thereto as Exhibits A, B and C, respectively.
-4.3 (4) Amendment to Preferred Stock Rights Agreement, dated as of September 27, 2006, between Registrant and Mellon Investor Services LLC.
 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certifications of the Chief Executive Officer and the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxlev Act of 2002.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-(1) Incorporated by reference from exhibits to our report on Form 10-Q for the period ended June 30, 2005.

-(2) Incorporated by reference from exhibits to our report on Form 10-Q for the period ended March 31, 2005.
+Incorporated by reference from exhibits to our report on Form 10-Q for the period ended June 30, 2005.
+Incorporated by reference from exhibits to our report on Form 10-Q for the period ended March 31, 2005.

-(3) Incorporated by reference from exhibits to our report on Form 8-K as filed with the Securities and Exchange Commission on May 3, 2005.
+(1) (2) (3) Incorporated by reference from exhibits to our report on Form 8-K as filed with the Securities and Exchange Commission on May 3, 2005.